renatillas/factos/docs/event-sourcing.md

 3. Write a `decide` function that returns `Result(List(Event), DomainError)`.
 4. Define the command context with event types and tags.
 5. Let a backend load matching facts and protect the append with the returned condition.
+6. React to the committed recorded facts with pure reactors if application effects are needed.

 This style keeps Event Sourcing concrete.
-The important parts are plain Gleam functions and types, while storage backends handle persistence, codecs, and append guarantees.
+The important parts are plain Gleam functions and types, while storage backends handle persistence, codecs, append guarantees, and the committed records that application code may react to.